 How to use: He Shou Wu is available in many different forms including tea, liquid extract, powder, capsules and shampoo.

 2) Ren Shen (Ginseng) is the classic Chinese herb and is now widely known in the West.
 It is believed to stimulate blood circulation and promote cell metabolism.
 This means that it can increase blood supply to hair follicle cells.
 Not only will these cells be well nourished, it also improves their efficiency leading to new hair growth and regenerates damaged hair roots (2).

 How to use: You need to massage your hair and scalp with natural oils infused with ginseng.
 Or, you can use hair growth oil which contains ginseng.

-Where to buy: Gotu Kola
+Where to buy (amazon link): Gotu Kola

 How to use: Gotu Kola can be used in the forms of liquid extract, powder and capsules.

 4) Xun Ma (Stinging Nettle) is a herbaceous perennial flowering plant in the family Urticaceae.
 It is effective in treating male and female pattern baldness.
 Extract can be taken from the leaf or roots of the plant.

 5) Wu Wei Zi (Five Flavor Berry) is known to cure baldness.
 It helps in hair growth and gives you soft and silky hair.
 It enhances the quality of the skin on the scalp and improves blood flow in microvessels.

 Acupuncture can increase blood circulation to the scalp which stimulate the hair follicle cells, deliver essential nutrients and encourage hair growth.
 TCM practitioners often offer acupuncture treatment combined with herbal formula.
 Some studies have shown acupuncture to encourage hair growth.
 Some claim that acupuncture can only treat hair loss due to alopecia areata.